KauzClay/docs-tap/scst-store/retrieve-access-tokens.hbs.md

 ## Using an access token

-The access token is a Bearer token used in the http request header `Authorization`.
+The access token is a Bearer token used in the HTTP request header `Authorization`.
 For example, `Authorization: Bearer eyJhbGciOiJSUzI1NiIsImtpZCI6IjhMV0...`.

 ## Additional Resources